Varicose veins are swollen, twisted, painful veins that have filled with blood.

-The risks of sclerotherapy are:
+The risks of varicose vein therapy are:

 Always tell your doctor or nurse:

-Your doctor may look inside your leg using ultrasound a few days after treatment to make sure the vein is sealed off.
+Your doctor may check your leg using ultrasound a few days after treatment to make sure the vein is sealed.

-These treatments are usually very successful.
-They reduce pain, and are also a good way to improve the appearance of the leg.
-Many of these treatments cause very little scarring, bruising, or swelling.
+These treatments reduce pain and improve the appearance of the leg.
+They usually cause very little scarring, bruising, or swelling.

 Freischlag JA, Heller JA.
 Venous disease.
 In: Townsend CM, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
-18th ed.
-Philadelphia, Pa: Saunders Elsevier; 2008:chap 68.
+19th ed.
+Philadelphia, Pa: Elsevier Saunders; 2012:chap 65.

 Nijsten T, van den Bos RR, Goldman MP, et al. Minimally invasive techniques in the treatment of saphenous varicose veins.
-Journal of the American Academy of Dermatology.
-Jan 2009;60(1).
+J Am Acad Dermatol.
+2009;60:110-119.